 Virtual reality (VR) uses advanced display and immersive audio technologies to create an interactive, three-dimensional image or environment.
 Augmented reality (AR), on the other hand, uses digital technology to overlay video and audio onto the physical world to provide information and embellish our experiences.

 VR/AR technologies are used in a variety of industries, from entertainment to education, health care to scientific research.
-As a result, the field’s worldwide revenues are expected to grow to more than $162 billion in 2020, according to an IDC report.
+As a result, the field’s worldwide revenues are expected to grow to more than $162.71 billion, progressing a CAGR of 46% from 2020-2025, according to Technavio's latest market report.

 Building on our history, leveraging our influence